Michael-F-Ellis/htmltree/README.md

 ### Reserved words and hyphenated attributes
 Did you notice the underscore in `H1("Hello, htmltree!", _class='banner', ...)`?
 It's written that way because `class` is a Python keyword.
 Trying to use it as an identifier will raise a syntax error.

-As a convenience, the render() function strips off leading and trailing underscores in attribute names, so `class_` would also work.
-Fortunately, HTML doesn't use underscores in attribute names so this fix is safe to use.
+As a convenience, all the wrapper functions strip off leading and trailing underscores in attribute names, so `class_` would also work.
+Normal HTML doesn't use underscores in attribute names so this fix is safe to use.
 I think `for` as a `<label>` attribute is the only other conflict in standard HTML.

-The render() function also replaces internal underscores in attribute names with dashes.
+The wrapper functions also replace internal underscores in attribute names with dashes.
 That avoids the problem of Python trying to interpret `data-role="magic"` as a subtraction expression.
 Use `data_role="magic"` instead.
+If you need to style with vendor-specific attributes that begin with a '-', add a trailing underscore, e.g. `_moz_style_` is converted to `-moz-style`.

+*The conversion happens when the element is created, not when it is rendered.* If you add, update or replace an element attribute after it is created, use the attribute's true name, e.g. `mybutton.A.update({'class': 'super-button'})` rather than `mybutton.A.update(dict(_class='super-button'))`.

 ### Viewing your work
 Use htmltree's `renderToFile` method and Python's standard `webbrowser` module.